What Knowledge Gets Distilled in Knowledge Distillation?

 \section{Experiments}

 We now discuss our experimental design.
-We use the image classification task as our case study, and use ImageNet \citep{imagenet}, MNIST \citep{lecun-mnist1998}, as well as images from artistic domains \citep{geirhos2021partial}.
 To reach conclusions that are generalizable across different architectures and datasets, and robust across independent runs, we experiment with a variety of teacher-student architectures, and tune the hyperparameters so that the distillation objective improves the test performance of the student compared to independent training.
-For each setting, we average the results over two independent runs; each time, the distilled student and independent student (without distillation) are trained using the same random seed.
-We report the top-1 accuracy of all the models---teacher, independent, and distilled students---in the appendix (Sec.~\ref{sec:quant_res}).
+For each setting, we average the results over two independent runs.
+We report the top-1 accuracy of all the models in the appendix.
 The notation $\texttt{Net}_1 \rightarrow \texttt{Net}_2$ indicates distilling the knowledge of $\texttt{Net}_1$ (teacher) into $\texttt{Net}_2$ (student).